Online shopping is becoming increasingly popular, but at the same time, shopping sessions are getting longer, sometimes spanning multiple visits.

 Regardless of your choice, you will need to upload a CSV file with your coupons.
 If you need help with creating them, there are several free online coupon generators.

 Once your files are ready, click on UPLOAD (CSV).
 Select which column contains the coupons, check the box if you wish to ignore the first line of your file (column titles, for example).
 If everything is OK, click on CONFIRM COLUMN.
-A green confirmation message should appear at the top right corner of your screen.
+A green confirmation message should appear in the top right corner of your screen.

 Click on the NEXT: REVIEW button or choose REVIEW from the progress bar.